ToBeReplaced/lettercase/README.md

 The aim is to create a declarative, simple API for manipulating the case convention of keywords, symbols, and strings.

 This solves the problem of manipulating case when communicating between different technologies.
-For example, converting your lisp-cased keywords into snake_cased strings for your relational database.
+For example, converting your lisp-cased keywords into lowercase strings separated by underscores for your relational database.

 This project is similar to [camel-snake-kebab].
 It differs in two primary areas: